Tara-1022/Web-dev---WE-Cohort-4/(2) Large System Design.md

 - Rainbow tables can be created based on popular passwords - using statistics. so,

 Salt
 - Beat statistics.
-Generate randomw string & add to password before hashing a common password
+Generate random string & add to password before hashing a common password
 - completely random.
 Salt stored in database - not harmful to be seen
 - not worth it for someone to figure out salts
 - **bCrypt/Blowfish** - 22 character salt + full hash